|

 command is executed successfully.
 This

+property only applies to system commands.
 With data source commands, the window is closed

 whether or not the command is executed successfully.
+For multiple commands, this property is applied

 to each command individually.
 Therefore if the first command in the multiple